2008 United States presidential election in Oklahoma: Analysis

 Another key to McCain's victory was the highly populated counties of Tulsa County, which he won with over 62%, and Oklahoma County, which he won with over 58%.
 He also dominated the heavily Republican Oklahoma Panhandle by an almost four-to-one margin.
 Despite the Republican landslide, Obama did improve upon John Kerry's performance in Oklahoma City and Tulsa.
 However, this was more than canceled out by his extremely weak showing in Southeast Oklahoma, historically the most Democratic region in the state.
 This socially conservative but fiscally liberal area, known as "Little Dixie," still votes Democratic at the local level and state levels.
 It also warmly supported Bill Clinton of neighboring Arkansas in 1992 and 1996; Clinton's populism struck a chord among the region's voters.
 Democratic nominees from John Kerry on, on the other hand, have proven spectacularly bad fits for the region and the state as a whole.
 Obama lost many counties in Southeast Oklahoma by more than two-to-one margins.

 Also, Oklahoma was the only state in the country that didn't have a third-party candidate on the ballot, mostly because the state has the toughest ballot access laws in the country.
+Obama became the first Democrat to win without winning a single county in Oklahoma.

 During the same election, incumbent Republican U.S. Senator James Inhofe was solidly reelected over Democratic State Senator Andrew Rice.
 Inhofe received 56.68% while Rice took in 39.18% and Independent Stephen P. Wallace received the remaining 4.14%.
 At the state level, Republicans made gains in the Oklahoma Legislature, picking up four seats in the Oklahoma House of Representatives and two seats in the Oklahoma Senate which gave the GOP control of the state legislature for the first time since statehood.